ralf-meyer/molSimplify/tests/README.txt

      it breaks.
 Standard output of molSimplify will not be printed unless the test fails (then the output will be captured by pytest)

-     If one wants to see all the stanford output on the screen, we can try:
+     If one wants to see all the standard output on the screen, we can try:
      (1) Run pytest without capture:
          pytest -s

-     (2) Manually run each test case under the tests/ directory python test_yourTestCase.py
+     (2) Manually run  test case under the tests/ directory py.test -k <keyword-of-your-test>
+         For example, to run all the tests for generation of tetrahedral complexes, do: py.test -k tetrahedral